Marven’s First Novel, chapter #07

 She answered, "No, I haven't.
 She's not available."

-"She was having an argument with her mother.
-Why would I still talk to her?"
+"I think she was having an argument with her mother.
+So I thought it better not to proceed."

 "Ah.
 Don't worry.
 There's still tomorrow."